 The daily operation of the Company's businesses is delegated to the CEO and executed with the support of the Executive Leadership Team (ELT) and the Nestlé Leadership Team (NLT).
-The Board not only provides oversight of the Company's business and operational activities, but also assesses and ensures the proper management of its businesses, with the goal of attaining performance outcomes that align with the Company's established corporate goals and targets.
+In addition to overseeing the Company's business and operational activities, the Board also evaluates and ensures effective management of its business, aiming to achieve performance outcomes that align with the Company's established corporate objectives and targets.